MewsSystems/gitbook-booking-engine/integrations/README.md

 > **Consent and Tracking:**
 > If a guest declines cookies or tracking, their interactions won’t be tracked in Google Analytics.
 >
-> Remember to address these considerations when interpreting GA data and making business decisions.
+> Please remember to address these considerations when interpreting GA data and making business decisions.

 * [Google Tag Manager](google-tag-manager.md)